Enhancing quantum utility: simulating large-scale quantum spin chains on superconducting quantum computers

 The constant circuit depth achieved in each Trotter step, independent of the initial qubit number, adds a practical dimension to our findings, addressing a critical aspect of quantum simulation scalability.
 Moreover, our ability to accurately measure expectation values for such a large-scale quantum system using superconducting quantum computers underscores their utility in probing the intricacies of many-body quantum systems.

 In this study, we broaden the applicability of noisy quantum computers to encompass more intricate scenarios involving the time dynamics of Hamiltonians on a larger scale, specifically within the context of noisy superconducting quantum computers.
-Looking ahead, our work sets the stage for future quantum computing calculations, where the demonstrated quantum advantage over classical counterparts in simulating complex quantum systems becomes increasingly apparent.
+In the future, our efforts pave the way for forthcoming quantum computing calculations, showcasing the quantum advantage over classical methods in simulating intricate quantum systems more prominently.
 As we continue to push the boundaries of quantum computing capabilities, our findings contribute to the growing body of evidence supporting the transformative potential of quantum computers in advancing our understanding of quantum phenomena.